Love our #HRBasics series on Blogging4Jobs? Click here to be connected with killer content focused on the basis for human resources and recruiting.

-Using this relaxed and casual interview approach I’ve learned some interesting things about candidates like that they were moving 600 miles away to live with their boyfriend in 3 months or the candidate who told me he just needed $700 to cover the cost of his speeding ticket and DUI.
-The DUI guy really had his shit together in the interview, and I’m pretty sure I would not have known otherwise.
-I passed on him since I didn’t want to rehire for the position in a few weeks.
-My first HR job was retail which was full of interesting yet colorful personalities and drama.
-Sometimes I felt like a therapist more than an HR lady.
+I’ve learned some intriguing information about candidates using this informal interviewing style, such as that they were going 600 miles away to live with their partner in three months or that he only needed $700 to pay for his speeding ticket and DUI.
+In the interview, the DUI suspect really had it together, and I’m very sure I would not have known otherwise.
+Since I didn’t want to rehire someone for the job in a few weeks, I passed on him.
+My first HR position was in retail, which was rife with drama and unusual but colorful characters.
+Sometimes I thought more like a therapist than an HR professional.

 Interview Questions and Answers How to

 One of the HR technology companies I consult with is 1 Page.
 They are a challenge based hiring proposal and idea platform which is very cool.
 At the moment, we are building a interview guide as a download among other resources for business leaders, recruiters and HR folks at small and growing companies.
 This first download is a list of interview questions and answers as well as a scoring card and notes to use during your candidate interviews.
 Admit it, that Word document you are probably using is so 1990.
 What you see below is a sneak peak into the top interview questions small teams and startups should be asking.
 Leave a comment below, and I’ll shoot you over a copy of the guide as soon as it becomes available in the next few weeks.